Are all nut butters healthy?

 Hazelnut Butter

 This is a great option if you enjoy a delicious and rich tasting nut butter.
-Hazelnut butter can be mixed with dark chocolate or cocoa for sweetness.
-This option is loaded with healthy monounsaturated fats and vitamin E, making it beneficial for skin health.
+Mix hazelnut butter with dark chocolate or cocoa for sweetness.
+This option is also loaded with healthy monounsaturated fats and vitamin E, making it beneficial for skin health.

-Storrs provides additional insight on how to pick the best quality nut butters.
+How to pick the best quality nut butters:

 “I would recommend choosing nut butters without added ingredients,” says Storrs.
 “When looking at the label, choose a product with less ingredients.
 Many nut butters will contain added sugars, vegetable oil or preservatives.”